deNBI/cloud-user-docs/wiki/portal/project_overview.md

 #### Adding a DOI (Digital Object Identifier)
 ![adding doi](img/adding_doi.png)
 In this field you can enter a DOI, which will be associated with your project.
 There is no limit on the number of DOI you can associate with your project.
-Clicking the delete Button will remove the DOI and its association to your project.
+Clicking the delete button will remove the DOI and its association to your project.
 If you do not know about DOI, the placeholder [10.1000/182](https://doi.org/10.1000/182) links to the DOI handbook, where you may find more information.
-Please Note that after completion, deletion or termination of your project, the association between the DOI and your project will remain.
+Please note that after completion, deletion or termination of your project, the association between the DOI and your project will remain.

 #### Citation Information